 I also toured the USS Dolphin, an American research submarine far less interesting, and the Star of India, the world's oldest active sailing ship (built in 1863).

 Balboa Park is to San Diego, as Central Park is to New York City.

 Home to the world-famous San Diego Zoo, over a dozen museums, and many gardens, it'd be impossible to see it all in a single day or even several days.

 I began my visit to Balboa Park with a leisurely walk around the iconic Botanical Building.

-I also visited the Timken Museum of Art (free) and larger San Diego Museum of Art ($15), before stopping for a casual lunch at Panama 66, which has a nice view of the latter museum's sculpture garden.
+I also visited the Timken Museum of Art (free) and the more extensive San Diego Museum of Art ($15) before stopping for a casual lunch at Panama 66, which has a nice view of the latter museum's sculpture garden.

 After lunch, I continued west to see the exteriors of the Old Globe Theater, San Diego Museum of Man, and California Tower.